maros/Zway-BaseModule/README.md

 ## presenceModes

-List of all available presence modes.
+List all available presence modes.

 ## getPresenceBoolean

-Returns presence state as boolean from the presence device
+Returns presence state as boolean value (true = at home, false = away) from the presence device

 ## getPresenceMode

-Returns the current presence mode from the presence device
+Returns the current presence mode as string from the presence device

 ## getDevices